-Component PI Scoring issues SG60 SG80 SG100 ETP species ies Management strategy 2.3.2 The UoA and associated enhancemen t activities have in place precaution- ary management strategies designed to: - meet national and international requirements and - ensure the UoA does not hinder recovery of ETP species.
-Also, the UoA regularly reviews and implements measures as appropriate to minimise mortality of ETP species (a) Management strategy in place (national and international requirements) There are measures in place that minimise the UoA related mortality of ETP species due to the UoA including enhancement activities, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
+Component PI Scoring issues SG60 SG80 SG100 Z.3.2 The Udassocial enhance tractivity have in precautary manage strateged design - meet national international requirement and The UoA and associated enhancemen t activities have in place precautionary management strategies designed to: - meet national and international requirements and - ensure the Management strategy in place (national and international requirements) There are measures in place that minimise the UoA related mortality of ETP species due to the UoA including enhancement activities, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
 There is a strategy in place for managing the UoA and enhancement activities' impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species.
-There is a comprehensive strategy in place for managing the UoA and enhancement activities' impact on ETP species, including measures to minimise mortality, which is designed to achieve above national and international requirements for the protection of ETP species. not hinder recovery of ETP species.
-Also, the UoA regularly reviews and implements measures as appropriate to minimise mortality of ETP species.
-There are measures in place that are expected to ensure the UoA including enhancement activities do not hinder the recovery of ETP species.
+There is a comprehensive strategy in place for managing the UoA and enhancement activities' impact on ETP species, including measures to minimise mortality, which is designed to achieve above national and international requirements for the protection of ETP species.
+UoA does not hinder recovery of ETP species.
+Also, the UoA regularly reviews and implements measures as appropriate to minimise mortality of recovery of ETP species.
+Also, the UoA regularly reviews and implements measures as appropriate to minimise Management strategy in place (alternative) There are measures in place that are expected to ensure the UoA including enhancement activities do not hinder the recovery of ETP species.
 There is a strategy in place that is expected to ensure the UoA including enhancement activities do not hinder the recovery of ETP species.
 There is a comprehensive strategy in place for managing ETP species, to ensure the UoA including enhancement activities do not hinder the recovery of ETP species. (c) Management strategy evaluation The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoA/species).
 There is an objective basis for confidence that the measures/ strategy will work, based on information directly about the UoA and/or the species involved.
 The strategy/ comprehensive strategy is mainly based on information directly about the UoA and/or species involved, and a quantitative analysis supports high confidence that the strategy will work.